Bhagavad Gita Chapter 18 Verse 42 Meaning

 Available in 28 languages

-This verse from Chapter 18 of the Bhagavad Gita highlights a practical insight: Serenity, self-restraint, austerity, purity, forgiveness, and uprightness, as well as knowledge, realization, and belief in God, are the duties of Brahmanas, born of their own nature.
+This verse carries the weight of lived truth.
+Serenity, self-restraint, austerity, purity, forgiveness, and uprightness, as well as knowledge, realization, and belief in God, are the duties of Brahmanas, born of their own nature.
+In the context of the synthesis of all teachings and the invitation to complete surrender to the Divine, these words illuminate the principle of duty and grace from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team